tcode2k16/blog/content/about/_index.md

 ### About me

-I am a high school student in Singapore who is interested in programming and cyber security.
+I am a 1st-year Computer Science undergrad at Oxford who is interested in programming and cyber security.

 ***